 The private cloud is also referred to as an internal cloud or an enterprise cloud.
 The primary difference between a private cloud and a public cloud is that the private cloud is a service that's deployed over an internal network.
 This means you own the infrastructure, which may be located on-site or in a data center, and resources are required to manage and maintain your equipment.

 Private clouds provide the highest security available in a cloud environment, limiting your business's exposure to risks.
 They only run applications and hardware designed for your organization’s access.
 In terms of security software, you can implement the best solution to match the security requirements of your firm.
-Since your employees are the only ones accessing the network, security can be much higher than what can be achieved in a public cloud.
+Since your employees are the only ones accessing the network through your cloud data center, security can be much higher than what can be achieved in a public cloud.

 Private clouds also offer more flexibility in terms of capabilities than their public counterparts.
 These enhancements come at a cost, causing private clouds to cost more than public environments.